 5. Stay Curious

 The great thing about content creation is that there really is no exact science to it.
-All the best content creators got to where they are because of curiosity – playing around to see what works and what doesn’t, testing each new social media update, content creation tool, or graphic design software, and somehow finding new ways to share something that’s been said and done before.
+All the best content creators got to where they are because of curiosity – playing around to see what works and what doesn’t, testing each new social media update, content creation tool, animation software or graphic design software - and somehow finding new ways to share something that’s been said and done before.
 So after reading this, play on and keep exploring until you find what works for you, and later on, figure out how to make it work even better.